defiant00/dnd/README.md

   * the passageway should be a dead end, but Nalsora just grabs the stone and pulls it aside like a door, forming a staircase
   * if the players are considered hostile, they should be entangled

+## Emberhold To Do

+large rock dome, reddish rock with orange crystals embedded that faintly glow layered rings, goes from shops/taverns/businesses to residential and storage in the center is a large rock platform anchored to the ceiling with four huge chains has a number of trees and a pond on it, along with an open building that is used for formal business when not being used for formal business it's effectively a park above is a large circular opening that lets in sunlight/air/weather, with a few trees and bushes growing out of the side off around to the right is the research lab the nexus point is deep underground there's been reports of weird creatures, so they're putting together a group to go investigate however, since Nil needs to get to the nexus point the party can wait or escort them themselves
+    they can also offer a few helpful magic items if the party is willing to test them these should be magic crystal-powered, but have failure states that aren't on their item cards, such as shattering on a 1 also, previously Nil discharged some of the batteries, but upon further experimentation they found that they now behave differently/better? so they want Nil to do that to a number more to see if the same thing occurs follow the pipes to the nexus point they're currently working on an elevator straight to the nexus point, but it's unfinished possibly some sort of magically warped cordyceps mushrooms that are taking over some of the cave beasts given a few magic potions specifically to counter magic exposure if they go in on their own

 ## Felspring To Do

 * on the way / barely into the area, during a long rest Reyna should wake up with a wraith just standing there watching her